NUWCDIVNPT/stig-manager/docs/installation-and-setup/securing.rst

 Vulnerability Scanning
 ~~~~~~~~~~~~~~~~~~~~~~

-We encourage all deployments to perform vulnerability scanning of our published container images.
-The Project scans our published images with anchore and proprietary Amazon Web Service and Azure tools.
-We do not currently publish those results but efforts are being considered to make them available.
+We encourage all deployments to perform vulnerability scanning of our published container images and source code.
+The Project makes use of automated tools such as GitHub Dependabot, Docker Scout, and Iron Bank scan reports to respond to any vulnerability issues.
+Iron Bank makes their scan result artifacts `available on the STIG Manager page on Iron Bank. <https://ironbank.dso.mil/repomap/details;registry1Path=opensource%252Fstig-manager%252Fstig-manager?page=1&sort=0&order=1&cardsPerPage=3>`_

 Organizations should consider deploying their own container registry with embedded image scanning.
 Choices include the open-source Harbor registry with built-in Clair testing, and cloud-based offerings from Amazon, Azure and Google.

 Validating Image Signatures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Project signs each image we publish to Docker Hub using Docker Content Trust (DCT).
+Images on Iron Bank are `automatically signed by that platform. <https://docs-ironbank.dso.mil/tutorials/cosign/>`_

 .. note::
   For secure DCT image verification, you should understand trust-pinning.
 The default "Trust On First Use" (TOFU) behavior of the docker CE client may not be appropriate for your security requirements.
 Our `root.json <https://github.com/NUWCDIVNPT/stig-manager/blob/main/root.json>`_ file will be helpful if you wish to pin trust on our signing key.